 programme & photos

 EHBEA also organises occasional workshops and meetings to promote understanding of evolution and human behaviour, facilitate research collaborations and further research.
-Students organising workshops are also encouraged to apply for the workshop grants.
-The EHBEA committee considers applications for workshop funding once a year.
-The deadline for submitting a funding proposal is 5pm (GMT) on the 15th of December each year.
-Please complete this workshop proposal forma> and email to the EHBEA Secretary.
+The EHBEA committee considers applications for workshop funding twice a year.
+The deadlines for submitting a funding proposal are the 1st of March and 1st of August each year.
+Please complete this workshop proposal form and email to the EHBEA Secretary.